 Linux loadable kernel modules can be unloaded just when there is no more processes using them.
-To notify the Linux kernel that module is necessary one should call try_module_get().
+One should call try_module_get () in order to notify the Linux kernel that module is still in use.

 bool try_module_get (struct module module)

 Try to increment the module reference count.